a-hussein-rep/Portfolio/README.md

 A small but fun **MAUI** app written in C#.
 This project was all about managing my daily notes.
 Think of it as my personal digital notepad — lightweight, mobile-friendly, and a way for me to get comfy with **MAUI UI** and cross-platform development.

 ### 📝 Personal Expense Tracker
 A basic WPF app in c# using MVVM Pattern.
+I focused on using ICommnd and INotifyPropertyChanged interfaces!